-You can remove your dressing on Day 7 after your caesarean section.
+You can remove your dressing on Day 14 after your caesarean section instead of coming into Delivery Suite.
 Please follow the steps below to correctly remove your PICO dressing.

 - 1. Press the orange button to stop the pump therapy. - 2.
-Disconnect the pump from the dressing - 3.
+Disconnect the pump from the dressing. - 3.
 Gently peel off the dressing, starting with the outermost adhesive strips. - 4.
 Dispose of the batteries within the pump. - 5.
 Dispose of the dressing and pump in your normal household waste.

-How do I care for my wound after I've removed my PICO?
+How do I care for my wound after the PICO is removed on day 14?

-It is preferable to shower instead of bathe.
+It is preferable to shower instead of bathe whilst the wound is healing (at least four weeks).
 Soaking the wound for a long period of time can soften the scar tissue and inhibit healing.
-Use the shower head to clean the wound well with water then use a non-scented soap / body wash (Dove, Sanex or Simple) and let the soapy water gently wash over the wound.
+Use the shower head to clean the wound well with water, then use a non-scented soap / shower gel (Simple, Dove or Sanex) and let the soapy water gently wash over the wound.
 Do not put any bath or shower products directly onto the wound.

 Afterwards, pat the wound dry with a clean towel until it is completely dry.
-Wounds are more likely to become infected if wet.
 Do not use toilet roll or tissue as the fibres can stick to the wound.
-Do not apply any talc, lotion or moisturiser to the wound whilst it is healing.
+Do not apply any talc / lotion or moisturiser to the wound whilst it is healing.

 Expose the wound to air every day to assist wound healing.